Oxnard Plain: Postwar and modern development

 Over the years, many communities have attempted to control the Santa Clara River by establishing dumps along the banks to create levees that would keep the river from flooding adjacent lands during occasional years with heavy winter rains.
 Three dump sites about 2 mi upstream from the mouth of the river came under the control of the Ventura Regional Sanitation District by 1988.
 They continued to use the sites until they were closed in 1996.

 Municipal wastewater treatment facilities, industrial dischargers, and power generating stations are point source dischargers along the coast of the Oxnard plain.
 Water quality at the numerous beaches has been very good with a few exceptions.
 Two power generating stations were built in the 1960s to take advantage of the ocean for cooling.
+Reliant Energy purchased the Mandalay Generating Station from Southern California Edison in 1998.
 The Oxnard City council tried to prevent a third plant from being built in 2012.
-After years of legal tussles, the 45 MW McGrath Peaker Plant was built by Edison next to the existing power plant at Mandalay.
+After years of legal tussles, the 45 MW McGrath Peaker Plant was built by Edison next to the power plant at Mandalay.

+On July 10, 2025, federal immigration agents carried out immigration sweeps at two Southern California cannabis farms, arresting more than 360 suspected undocumented immigrants and prompting a heated standoff between authorities and hundreds of protesters at a Ventura County site.
+One farmworker, Jaime Alanis Garcia, became the first known person to die as a result of the Trump administration's immigration enforcement operations after Garcia fell 30 feet from a building during the raid.
+United Farm Workers President Teresa Romero said, “Our hearts are heavy for the grieving family of Jaime Alanis.
+We'll do everything we can to support them."
+George Retes, a US citizen and disabled veteran who worked as a security guard at Glass House Farms, was also arrested in the raid and released a few days later without charge.
+Retes was allegedly trying to leave the scene when ICE agents broke his car window, pepper sprayed him, threw him on the ground, and detained him..
+Some of the detainees' children were left without parents in the aftermath.